MaghirSokker/fn03-ta/README.md

 ## Deployment

-To deploy WalletLabels, you can use any platform that supports Next.js applications, like [Vercel](https://vercel.com) or [Netlify](https://netlify.com).
+To deploy this demo, you can use any platform that supports Next.js applications, like [Vercel](https://vercel.com) or [Netlify](https://netlify.com).
 Make sure to set your environment variables in your deployment platform.